Noida Supertech Twin Towers

 The Apex Tower and Ceyane Tower, colloquially referred to as the Noida Supertech Twin Towers, were incomplete residential buildings in Sector-93A, Noida, Uttar Pradesh, India.
 The towers were part of real estate company Supertech Limited's Emerald Court residential complex.
-The Supreme Court of India upheld the original decision by the Allahabad High Court and ordered the buildings' demolition on 31 August 2021.
-They are the tallest structures in India to be voluntarily demolished.
+The Supreme Court of India upheld the original decision by the Allahabad High Court and ordered the buildings' demolition on 28 August 2022.
+They were the tallest structures in India to be voluntarily demolished.

 History

-On 23 November 2004, the New Okhla Industrial Development Authority (NOIDA Authority) allotted M/s Supertech Limited, a plot of land measuring 48,263 square metre (11.92 Acre) in Sector-93A.
+On 23 November 2004, the New Okhla Industrial Development Authority (NOIDA Authority) allotted M/s Supertech Limited, a plot of land measuring 48,263 square metre (11.92 acres) in Sector-93A.
 The plan for the Emerald Court residential complex in Noida came into inception in June 2005.
 The original plan according to plans submitted by the NOIDA Authority in the city, called for Emerald Court to have 14 buildings and included 3, 4 and 5 BHK flats.

 It was in 2009, that plans for the twin towers, Apex and Ceyane, were added to the Emerald Court development.
 There were originally conceived as 24-storey structures to be built on a triangular site originally allotted for a green area.

 Supertech modified their plan for a third time in March 2012.
 By that time the plan for Emerald Court was revised to include 15 buildings instead of 14, the number of floors for each building was increased to eleven from nine The twin towers' height were increased from 20 to 40.